 Any image or information not present in the primary or original image that is inadvertently introduced by image processing.

 C. Digital Imaging Technologies

-Includes, but is not limited to, uses digital eameras imaging technology to obtain, store, and video devices or any system and/or method used to capture, store, process, transmit, or produce a digital image analyze fingerprint data.
+Includes, but is not limited to, digital cameras and video devices or any system and/or method used to capture, store, process, transmit, or produce a digital image.